nf-core/taxprofiler/docs/output.md

 By default nf-core/taxprofiler will only provide the `.log` file if BBDuk is selected as the complexity filtering tool.
 You will only find the complexity filtered reads in your results directory if you provide ` --save_complexityfiltered_reads` .

-Note that the FASTQ file(s) may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as host removal, run merging etc..
+Note that the `.fastq` file(s) may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as host removal, run merging etc..

 ### PRINSEQ++